Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Friday the 19th was an action-packed day thanks to Tropical Storm Bill's remnants moving through southern Illinois.
 The chase began at mid-morning with coverage of flooding at home, with many roads underwater around Lebanon, Mascoutah and New Baden.
 After I finished with the flooding, I headed east to southeast Illinois where instability had developed in the eastern half of the TS circulation - a prime environment for tornadoes.
 Many tornadoes occured with this event, and I managed to catch a fairly long-lived but weak tornado from south of Enfield to near Springerton, south of I-64 east of Mount Vernon.
 The tornado was mainly non-condensed except for when it encountered groves of trees, where the wind resistance caused a pressure drop enough for condensation fingers to reach the ground.
 The RFD was quite strong, carving out a very distinct cylindrical meso and pushing a gust front well to the east.

-I decided not to chase the tornado setup in Iowa this day, which would have required a 6-hour plus drive to get into position.
+I decided not to pursue the tornado setup in Iowa this day, which would have required a 6-hour plus drive to get into position.
 Instead, I made it a nighttime lightning photography trip, heading up to meet the bow echo north of Lincoln, IL.
 When the storm got to within visual range, I could see the lightning was very infrequent with very few visible cloud-to-ground bolts.
 So, I turned around and headed home early, staying just ahead of the gust front all the way.
 The only two images I captured this day were of the anvil of the storms while they were still in Iowa, and the sculpted gust front at Marine, IL.

 June 21: Southern Illinois severe storms

-This was a low-expectations chase, but 2500-3000j/kg surface based CAPE, a boundary intersection and about 25-30 knots of midlevel flow meant there was a chance for a classic Illinois "sleeper" tornado.
+This was a low-expectations expedition, but 2500-3000j/kg surface based CAPE, a boundary intersection and about 25-30 knots of midlevel flow meant there was a chance for a classic Illinois "sleeper" tornado.
 I started at an outflow boundary intersection setting up right at home, and followed the developing cumulus field east until a storm finally fired at New Memphis.
 This moved east-northeast away from the primary outflow boundary, so I dropped southeast to catch new storms going up on the boundary at Pinckneyville (top left image below).
 I caught this storm near Thomasville, following it to Harrisburg (top right image below).
 It was staying strongly outflow dominant, so I left it and headed back toward home.
 I caught up with a new storm at Woodlawn (bottom left image below), following it to near Mount Vernon (bottom right image below).
 It too was all outlfow at the surface, so I let it go at Mount Vernon and called it a day.

 June 22: Supercell and possible tornado in Illinois near Davenport, Iowa